 Garlic and Red-Miso Porterhouse

 A marinade of red miso, ginger, and garlic gives this steak a crisp, flavorful crust and a juicy interior.
+This recipe first appeared in our June/July 2013 issue along with Tadashi Ono’s article The Japanese Grill.

 - 2 (1 1/2″-thick) bone-in porterhouse steaks (3 1/2 lb.)